fluencelabs/fRPC-Substrate/hacking_frpc.md

 ```

 All you have to do is change your dApps HTTP transport url to `http://127.0.0.1:3000`.
-In the absence of a dAPP, we can interact the gateway from the command line in a different shell:
+In the absence of a dAPP, we can interact the gateway from the command line:

 ```bash
 curl http://127.0.0.1:3000  \\